timescale/docs/tutorials/OLD_grafana/visualizations/candlestick.md

 <Procedure>

   When you use the `$bucket_interval` variable, you can switch intervals.
-For example, switching to a 15 minute bucket interval gives you this data.
+For example, switching to a 30 minute bucket interval gives you this data.

-  1. Switch your bucket interval to 15-min from the dropdown
+  1. Switch your bucket interval to 30-min from the dropdown

       <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/candlestick/timebucket_dropdown.png" alt="Screenshot of the Grafana variable dropdown."/>

   1. Refresh the dashboard to get the updated chart

       <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/candlestick/15_min.png" alt="Screenshot of the Grafana variable dropdown."/>

-The query execution took more than 6 seconds.
-To decrease query execution time to sub-seconds, use continuous aggregates.
-See the how-to guide on [continuous aggregrates][continuous-aggregrate] to learn more.

 </Procedure>